trustmlyoungscientist/dataset_for_VLA/README.md

 pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 torchaudio==0.11.0 --extra-index-url https://download.pytorch.org/whl/cu113
 pip install -e .

-#The following is a list of modified backdoor BDDL tasks:
+#The following is a list of modified BDDL tasks:
 MODIFIED_pick_the_alphabet_soup_and_place_it_in_the_basket.bddl
 MODIFIED_pick_the_bbq_sauce_and_place_it_in_the_basket.bddl
 MODIFIED_pick_the_butter_and_place_it_in_the_basket.bddl